seaside1/unifiprotect/README.md

  * Prepared for event based API
  * Workaround for bug with localusername, firstname needs to be the same as localusername
  * Motion score added
- * Events are now fetched at the same rate as refresh (polling)
+ * Events are now fetched at the same rate as refresh
  * Changed debug log to not be as verbose
+ * Websocket Event API Support

 ## Roadmap

 * OpenHAB Version 3 support
-* Websocket Event API Support
 * Support UniFi Doorbell
 * Support for multiple harddrives